laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1136

 Cashier receipts have been updated with additional information from the Stripe Invoice object.
+These updates mostly will add more information to the receipt if you were storing this information in Stripe already.
+There's shouldn't be any immediate action necessary.

-If you do not wish to receive these updates, you should publish the receipt view *before* you update to Cashier v13:
+If you do not wish to receive these design updates, you should publish the receipt view *before* you update to Cashier v13:

 ```bash
 php artisan vendor:publish --tag="cashier-views"